KevCaz/KevCaz.github.io/content/notes/db/schemaCrawler.md

 ## Creating a bash function

-to make an enture alis for thaht s need to extend the docker image.
+to make an enture alis for that s need to extend the docker image.
 Not sure there is a simple way, may need to extent the image first.
 Will follow up on this.
 and run it at the begingi another nore.